 How do I report VAT?

-When do I report VAT?
+How often do I report VAT?

 Reverse VAT liability in the construction industry